smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Text Images and Buttons/index.md

 !@

 @![android, javaSE, javaEE]
-`TODO break apart the below example into 3 seperate exampeles for the sections listed above.` !@
+`TODO break apart the below example into 3 seperate examples for the sections listed above.` !@

 @![android, javaSE, javaEE]